Is 36% Similarity on Turnitin Bad? Interpret & Improve

 Option 1: Check if Your School Allows Draft Submissions

-Some schools or instructors set up Turnitin to allow multiple submissions.
-That means you can:
+Some schools or instructors allow multiple submissions before the deadline.
+If that option exists, you can:

-📝 Heads up: After your first upload, Turnitin may enforce a 24-hour delay before showing a new report.
+📝 Heads up: after some resubmissions, Turnitin may enforce a 24-hour delay before showing a new report.

 Option 2: Ask Your Instructor Directly

-“Can I submit a draft to Turnitin just to check my similarity before the final deadline?”
+“Can I submit a draft to Turnitin to review similarity before the final deadline?”

 Option 3: Use a Trusted Similarity Checker

-❌ Many don’t use Turnitin’s actual database, so the results may be quite different
+• ❌ Many do not use Turnitin's full comparison database, so the score may differ

-✅ If you try one, pick a tool that doesn’t save your work and has a clear, transparent privacy policy
+• ✅ If you try one, choose a tool with clear storage and privacy policies

 Final Thoughts: Is 36% Turnitin Similarity Bad?